Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 ## (Optional) Change the console font size

-The default console size is rather small which can be inconvenient if your HTPC is connected to a big screen.
+The default console size is rather small and can be inconvenient if your HTPC is connected to a big screen or TV.
 To change the default console font execute:

 ```
 root@htpc:~# dpkg-reconfigure console-setup